emin63/epython/README.md

     to do the following:
     1. Open a python file.
     2. Type `C-x 1` to have only a single window open.
-    3. Type `C-c !` to open a python interpreter in the other window.
+    3. Type `C-c r` to open a python interpreter in the other window.
     4. Put the point on a doctest line that starts with ">>>".
     5. Type `C-.`
     6. Your doctest line should get pushed into the python buffer.
 By